Undergraduate RAs

 • open science research practices

-Does the SRCH Lab accept Senior Honors Thesis students?
+Does the SRCH Lab accept Honors Capstone and McNair scholars?

 Yes!
-If you are interested in conducting a Senior Honors Thesis in the lab, please contact Dr. Atherton directly at olivia.atherton@ucr.edu.
+If you are interested in conducting a Honors Capstone or McNair project in the lab, please contact Dr. Atherton directly at olivia.atherton@ucr.edu.

-What types of expectations do you have for undergraduate RAs?
+What expectations do you have for undergraduate RAs?

-All undergraduate RAs who are brought into the lab are required to read and fill out a Research Assistant Contract with their primary supervisor in the lab.
-This is a shared document that outlines all expectations for undergraduate RAs and their role(s) on the assigned research projects.
-To see a sample Research Assistant Contract, please see here.
+All undergraduate RAs are required to attend lab meetings (schedule permitting) and complete research tasks that are assigned to them.
+All RAs who are brought into the lab are required to read and fill out a Research Assistant Contract with their primary mentor in the lab, which is a shared document that outlines all expectations for undergraduate RAs and their role(s) on the assigned research projects.
+RA performance is reviewed at the end of each quarter.
+In return for their contributions, RAs are expected to enroll in PSYC 096L or 197L units to receive course credit for the hours worked in the lab.

 How do I apply to be an Undergrad RA in the SRCH Lab?